Guide: Plan a marriage or civil partnership

 If you are having your ceremony in a registration office you can bring along your music on a CD or iPod (with speakers).
 If you are bringing an iPod or other such device you will need to allocate a guest to operate it during the ceremony.

 No religious connotations are allowed by law, so we are unable to permit hymns or Christmas carols.
-If you are unsure whether or not your music choice is permissible, please call us on 01392 384236 in order to discuss further.
+If you are unsure whether or not your music choice is permissible, please contact us at firstname.lastname@example.org to discuss further.

 We recommend playing a few tracks while the guests assemble and one track for the entrance.